martinimass/visual-textual-analysis/README.md

   - Download and install the project for Text Classification

 ## Dataset:
-- Download the dataset files.
-- Create the `/dataset` folder and put dataset files inside that.
+- Download the dataset files in the `/dataset` folder.

 ## Run:
 Move to the `/bin` folder and run the scripts from there.